 (a) EBITDA represents net income plus income taxes, exploration expense, interest expense and depletion, depreciation and amortization expense.
-EBITDA is not presented as an indicator of the Company's operating performance or as a measure of liquidity.
+EBITDA is not presented as an indicator of the Company's operating performance, an indicator of cash available for discretionary spending or as a measure of liquidity.
+EBITDA may not be comparable to other similarly titled measures of other companies.
+The Company's Credit Agreement requires the maintenance of certain EBITDA ratios.
+See "Description of Capital Stock and Indebtedness -- Credit Agreement."